 In 1999, a wolf swam across the Snake River from Idaho, shook himself dry, and became the first confirmed wolf in the Oregon in over 50 years.
 Since then, gray wolves have slowly begun to return to our state, although the road to recovery has been challenging.
 Learn the history of wolves in Oregon, challenges facing wolf recovery, and Oregon Wild's efforts to return a strong wolf population to our state.

 How to Commute by Bike

 This workshop teaches first-timers what they need to know to be safe, comfortable, and relaxed as bike commuters.
-A Bicycle Transportation Alliance representative will cover such topics as what to wear, what to ride, how to combine bikes with transit, what the laws and important safety precautions are, and how to look professional when you arrive.
+A Street Trust (formerly BTA) representative will cover such topics as what to wear, what to ride, how to combine bikes with transit, what the laws and important safety precautions are, and how to look professional when you arrive.
 The presentation includes written materials, free maps, and individual route-planning assistance for all participants.

 Preparing Your Pesticide-Free Yard

 Northwest Center for Alternatives to Pesticides (NCAP) is dedicated to promoting healthy solutions to pest problems and encouraging best practices for yard and home maintenance that do not rely on harmful chemicals.
 In this presentation, learn about the adverse health and environmental impacts of many pesticides commonly used in homes, gardens, and schools.
 Plus, find healthy alternatives to many pest problems.